 Vitthal Chavan has spent the last two months waiting for a call.
 On February 28, he went to the NAFED centre in Osmanabad’s Kalamb taluka to register his nine quintals of tur – so that the government would then purchase it from him.
 But the official only wrote his name and number in a notebook and told him, “You will get a call.”

 “I have called them every alternate day, visited the centre 4-5 times since February 28,” he says, sitting across the official’s table at the centre on a steaming morning in early May.
-Vitthal has a nine-acre farm in Pangaon, and has once again travelled 25 kilometres to reach Kalamb only to ask if his tur (pigeon pea, a lentil) will be procured.
+Vitthal has a nine-acre farm in Pangaon, and has once again travelled 25 kilometres to reach Kalamb only to ask if his tur (a lentil) will be procured.
 Several other farmers with similar problems look on.
-“They kept saying the storage is full or enough gunny bags were not available.
+“They kept saying the storage is full or not enough gunny bags were available.
 Now the deadline is gone and I do not have any evidence of my registration.”

 Because of a bumper crop of tur last year, around mid-December 2016 the Maharashtra government set up National Agricultural Cooperative Marketing Federation of India (NAFED) centres in various districts and talukas to ensure that the traders who purchase produce from farmers do not rob them by negotiating throwaway prices for the abundant dal .